 Fishery removals of the species in the fishery under assessment are included in the stock assessment process, therefore the stock achieves a PASS against Clause C1.1.
 Fishing mortality (F) has exceeded the Fishing mortality at maximum sustainable yield (Fmsy) since 1994.
 The species has a biomass above the limit reference point (or proxy), thus the stock achieves a PASS against Clause C.1.2

-Therefore, Japanese amberjack/yellowtail/buri (Seriola quinqueradiata) [\mathcal{I} \mathcal{I} \mathcal{I} , in Japanese] in FAO area 71 - Western Central Pacific is APPROVED for the production of fishmeal and fish oil under the current MarinTrust v2.3 by-products standard.
+Therefore, Japanese amberjack/yellowtail/buri (Seriola quinqueradiata) in FAO area 61 - Northwest Pacific is APPROVED for the production of fishmeal and fish oil under the current MarinTrust v2.3 by-products assessment criteria.

 Fishery Assessment Peer Review Comments